grouzen/hakyll-mnedokushev-me/pages/index.md

 - programming
 - computer science
 - music
-- and riding my bike.
+- and riding the bicycle.

 Looks pathetic, isn't it?